 Notification Type

 In notifications to the user, the Notification Type parameter shall contain information about an event associated with a Directive.

-NOTE – The values taken by this parameter are defined in reference [9] for COP-1 and reference [10] for COP-P.
+The values taken by this parameter are defined in reference [9] for COP-1 or reference [10] for COP-P.

 Notification Qualifier

 The Notification Qualifier parameter shall contain a qualifier of the notification if one is required.

-NOTE – The values taken by this parameter are defined in reference [9] for COP-1 and reference [10] for COP-P.
+The values taken by this parameter are defined in reference [9] for COP-1 or reference [10] for COP-P.

 COPs MANAGEMENT SERVICE PRIMITIVES